mZubeldia/myFitnessApp/README.md

 - Upload your measurements

 ### Extras
-* **Plates calc.** Choose the plates you have available, your bar weight and the weight you want to perform.
+* **Plates calc.** Choose the plates you have available, the weight of your bar and the weight you want to perform.
 We do the plate math for you.
 * **Weight conversor.** Kg to pounds and viceversa.
 * **Link to Strenght calculator website.**
 * **Share your sessions.**